 Oral diseases can act as warning signals to other parts of the body.
 Not all symptoms of oral pathology conditions are visible to the human eye, making it critical to seek treatment when abnormalities of the mouth arise.
 In addition to an oral examination, a biopsy is one way for oral surgeons to assess the problem and form a treatment plan that restores oral health.
-Dr. Bryan and Dr. Goodson can prescribe medicines to control infections or pain associated with oral diseases.
+Dr. Bryan, Dr. Goodson, and Dr. Fuller can prescribe medicines to control infections or pain associated with oral diseases.
 In cases of oral cancer, our surgeons can use advanced treatments to remove cancer and reconstruct facial structures affected by the pathology.

 Prevention and Awareness